Resolving chart display issues

 - Firefox - Font size and zoom - increase the size of web pages -

-Note: We have not experienced zooming-related issues on Firefox v74
+Note: We have not experienced zooming-related issues on Firefox version 74

-If you continue experiencing issues, please let us know, along with your browser (with version), operating system, and the device type information
+If you continue experiencing issues, please let us know.
+Please include the browser you are using, with version, operating system, and your device information.